dastoikov/cool-lex-java/README.md

 Minimum Java 8.

-Can easily be re-written for lower versions, as primitive iterators and an exact-arithmetic function (in tests) are the sole dependencies on version 8.
+Can easily be re-written for lower versions, as primitive iterators and an exact-arithmetic function (used in tests) are the sole dependencies on version 8.

 ## Development